openfacers/openfacers/about.md

 #Photography
 Photos are by [Michael Elliot Photography](http://www.michaelelliotphotography.com/).

+#Design
+We are currently using a modified version of designer [Michael Rose](http://mademistakes.com/)'s awesome [So Simple Theme](https://github.com/mmistakes/so-simple-theme) that he has generously made available.

 #Contributing
 Want to contribute a recipe?
 Simply email it to <hello@openfacers.com> and we will take care of the rest.

 Alternatively, anyone can contribute by to the source code by visiting our [Github page](https://github.com/openfacers/openfacers).
-We are currently using a modified version of designer [Michael Rose](http://mademistakes.com/)'s awesome [So Simple Theme](https://github.com/mmistakes/so-simple-theme).

 If you wish to help us pay our server costs, you can donate via Paypal.
 Every little bit helps and is much appreciated!
 Expect to receive a handwritten thank-you note within 24 hours.